-4.9 Investment Activity Reporting
+4.8 Investment activity reporting

 SPT will report on its investment activity as part of its Mid-Year Treasury Management Report and Annual Treasury Management Report.
+In between these reports, a brief update will be included within the Capital Monitoring Reports.

-4.10 Economic Outlook
+4.9 Economic outlook